hmazhar/hamelot.io/_posts/2015-10-17-autoplaying-vimeo-slideshow-with-reveal-js.md

 tags: [javascript]
 ---

 In the lab we've sometimes had to show videos at open-house like events for the department or when visitors come.
 I'd implemented a slideshow using reveal.js and froogaloop in the past but the code was lost to time.
-I figured that this time I would document it.
+I figured that this time I would document it for future use.

 For completeness a working example is [here](https://github.com/hmazhar/vimeo_slideshow)

+Beyond the Reveal.js and Froogaloop documentations [this](http://labs.funkhausdesign.com/examples/vimeo/froogaloop2-api-basics.html) page has a useful example that I found useful.

 ###Specifications:
 * Start when user hits the right/left arrow or the play button is clicked on the first video